xyproto/algernon/README.md

 * If `-autorefresh` is enabled, the browser will automatically refresh pages when the source files are changed.
 Works for Markdown, Lua error pages and Amber (including Sass, GCSS and *data.lua*).
 This only works on Linux and OS X, for now.
 If listening for changes on too many files, the OS limit for the number of open files may be reached.
 * Includes an interactive REPL.
 * If only given a Markdown filename as the first argument, it will be served on port 3000, without using any database, as regular HTTP.
 Handy for viewing `README.md` files locally.
-* Full multithreading.
+* Full multi-threading.
 All available CPUs will be used.
 * Supports rate limiting, by using [tollbooth](https://github.com/didip/tollbooth).
 * The `help` command is available at the Lua REPL, for a quick overview of the available Lua functions.
 * Can load plugins written in any language.
 Plugins must offer the `Lua.Code` and `Lua.Help` functions and talk JSON-RPC over stderr+stdin.
 See [pie](https://github.com/natefinch/pie) for more information.
 Sample plugins for Go and Python are in the `plugins` directory.